Biased Stochastic First-Order Methods for Conditional Stochastic Optimization and Applications in Meta Learning: Convergence Analysis

-In this subsection, we analyze the convergence of BSGD for finding an approximate stationary point when the objective is weakly convex.
-We first define the Moreau envelope $F_{\lambda}(x)$ ($ \lambda>0 $) of the function $F(x)$ and its corresponding minimizer:
+\paragraph{Stationary convergence of BSGD for general nonconvex objectives} When $F(x)$ is nonconvex and possibly nonsmooth, we first introduce the notion of convergence using Moreau envelope $F_{\lambda}(x)$ ($ \lambda>0 $) of function $F(x)$ and its corresponding minimizer: